CD3/HTMLSlideShowUtils/README.md

 ## Usage

-To get started, create a directory for your presentations, run the `setup.sh` in this directory, and build the demo.
+To get started, create a directory for your presentations, run the `setup.sh` script in this directory, and build the demo.

     > mkdir presentations